How to Identify and Control Broadleaf Weeds

 Also known as “Creeping Charlie”, ground ivy is another common broadleaf weed.
 Like its name suggests, it grows very low and creeps on the ground.
 Ground ivy loves moist soils with bad drainage.

 This invasive member of the mint family can be the bane of homeowners due to how difficult it is to get rid of.
-Hand-pulling will only work if you get all of its stolons (above-ground stems); otherwise, it will regrow.
+Hand-pulling only works if you get all of its stolons (above-ground stems); otherwise, it will regrow.
 You will likely have more success with an herbicide.

 • Life cycle: Perennial